cwbaker/forge/docs/getting-started/running-forge.md

 Pass commands (e.g. *clean*, *build*, *dependencies*, etc) on the command line to determine what the build does and in what order.
 The default, when no other command is passed, is *build* which typically brings all files up to date by building them.

 Multiple commands passed on the same command line are executed in order.
-All state is restored between commands so passing multiple commands to one invocation is functionally the same as passing the same commands to separate invocations.
+All state is restored between commands so passing multiple commands in a single run is the equivalent to passing the same commands to separate runs.
 Duplicate commands are executed multiple times.

 Build useful outputs by running from the project's root directory: